oxfeeefeee/iFractalTouch/README.md

 Why written and released
 ----
-This was my first iOS project to learn iOS development back in 2012, and it’s still on AppStore: https://appsto.re/cn/_YXqJ.i I do not intend to maintain the code anymore, I decided to release the code (which might be a bit messy) so that it doesn’t get lost, Even better if anyone finds it interesting.
+This was my first iOS project to learn iOS development back in 2012.
+I do not intend to maintain the code anymore, I decided to release the code (which might be a bit messy) so that it doesn’t get lost, Even better if anyone finds it interesting.

 Note
 ----